Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 While this idea might initially seem like a good basis for creating a universal sound language, the challenge arises from the fact that each sound in video games has unique characteristics specific to the game's world.
 For example, in the game « Red Dead Redemption 2 », the sound accompanying a purchase doesn’t sound like coins clinking but rather introduces a distinct sound of a revolver barrel rotating, typical firearm of the game's Wild West universe.

-While establishing standardized codes is possible, selecting a sound or visual element that universally represents an action across all video games could be viewed as a l
+While establishing standardized codes is possible, selecting a sound or visual element that universally represents an action across all video games could be viewed as a limitation on artists' creativity.

 Today, Audio plays a significant role in shaping a game's identity and enhancing immersion.
 It is often conceptualized early in the production process by audio teams.
 Game designers meticulously craft a visually and aurally stimulating experience to ensure engagement and customization for the player..